alfredxiao/jackplay/README.md

  - When redefining a method, you can only use Java language.
 And you better avoid using advanced Java features like Lambda, Generics, etc. For details, see [javassist page](https://jboss-javassist.github.io/javassist/tutorial/tutorial2.html#limit).
  - It is recommended to use *latest* **Chrome** to access the web UI.
  - Supports JDK 8 (not JDK 7 yet)

-# NOTE
- - This codebase is not in active maintenance, but I have nade the master branch work under JDK 11 as well as JDK 8 (at least you can clone the source, build it yourself).
-If you find it not working or you want to make it work under other major JDK versions, and you run into issues, please let me know, happy to assist.
-I can be reached at alfred.xiao@outlook.com.

 # License